Education in Turkey: Higher Education

 In the 1930s, at the suggestion of Albert Einstein, the Atatürk government hired over a thousand established academics, including world-renowned émigré professors escaping the Nazi takeover in Germany.
 Most were in medicine, mathematics, and natural science, plus a few in the faculties of law and the arts.
 Germany's exiled professors served as directors in eight of twelve Istanbul's basic science Institutes, as well as six directors of Istanbul's seventeen clinics at the Faculty of Medicine.

 In the academic year 2001–2002 there were 76 universities, 53 of which belonged to the state and 23 to foundations.
 In these institutions, 66,700 personnel were working, 63,000 in state universities and 3,700 in others.

 After the national university entrance examination organized by the Measuring, Selection and Placement Center students, if they succeed, continue with their studies at a university.
 Foreign students take the YÖS Examination or provide equivalent credentials approved by the Council of Higher Education.

 Universities provide two or four years of education for undergraduate studies, while graduate programs last at least two years.
-Some universities also require an additional year of English preparatory study before the start of studies unless an exemption examination is passed.
+Some universities also require an additional year of foreign language (usually English) preparatory study before the start of studies unless an exemption examination is passed.
+Foreigners who couldn't be exempted are similarly subjected to a year of Turkish preparation study for the departments whose language of instruction is Turkish.

 There are around 820 higher education institutions including universities with a total student enrollment of over 1 million.
 Tertiary education is the responsibility of the Higher Education Council, and funding is provided by the state for public institutions that make up the bulk of the tertiary education system.
 There are 167 universities in Turkey, which are classified as either public or foundational (private) and 373,353 students were graduated from these universities in 2006.
 Public universities typically charge very low fees while private foundation universities are highly expensive with fees that can reach $30,000 per annum.
 Since 1998, universities have been given greater autonomy and were encouraged to raise funds through partnerships with industry.

 The quality of education at Turkish universities varies significantly, with some institutions offering education and facilities comparable to internationally renowned universities.
-Notably, technical universities in Turkey are often compared to their counterparts in the United States.
-These universities are regularly evaluated by the Accreditation Board for Engineering and Technology (ABET), and their engineering programs are frequently deemed substantially equivalent to similar programs in the United States.
+Notably, many of the technical universities in Turkey are often compared to their counterparts in the United States.
+Some of these universities are regularly evaluated by the Accreditation Board for Engineering and Technology (ABET), and their engineering programs are frequently deemed substantially equivalent to similar programs in the United States.

-With the passage of law 2547, the rectors of all the public universities are appointed jointly by the faculty, Higher Education Council and the President of Turkey.
-The former president, Abdullah Gül, suggested that the system might be changed to eliminate the Higher Education Council and political influence.
+The rectors of the universities are appointed by the President of Turkey.